Mumbai: BMC builds, shuts and forgets Mahim subway

-Residents have proposed a multi-utility civic centre at this subway that was abandoned halfway by the BMC; the civic body has not been able to make up its mind on what it plans to do with this crucial patch of land, for more than seven years
+Residents have proposed a multi-utility civic centre at this subway; the civic body has not been able to make up its mind on what it plans to do with this crucial patch of land, for more than seven years

 Here’s another case that highlights the shoddy planning process of the Brihanmumbai Municipal Corporation (BMC).
 In 2008, the civic body decided to build a subway from Veer Savarkar Marg to Lady Jamshedji Road in Mahim.
 But the proposed subway was only half-built till the Muhammad Ali Rogey Nakhuda garden at Lady Jamshedji Road junction.

 The half-built subway has been shuttered for years